basementuniverse/inquirer-recursive/README.md

 * Now accepts a `default` option, so we can default to 'No' when asking if we should start/continue the loop
 * Includes `inquirer-autocomplete-prompt` so we can embed auto-complete prompts in the recursive loop
+* Fixes the issue where lines would be repeated instead of over-written (see https://github.com/nathanloisel/inquirer-recursive/issues/1)

 ## Installation